TheodorEmanuelsson/SETI-signal-classification/README.md

 # SETI-signal-classification

-Using ResNet50 and transfer learning (i.e using the weights from a pretrained model in ImageNet) and updating all weights, this model achieved an accuracy of XXXX.
+Using ResNet50 and transfer learning (i.e using the weights from a pretrained model in ImageNet) and updating all weights, this model achieved an accuracy of 86.57%.

 ## Data